-The NCH PM Program believes that all otherwise qualified students should receive a fair and unbiased opportunity to participate in class and demonstrate their knowledge, skills, and abilities related to EMS in compliance with the Americans with Disabilities Act (ADA) and consistent with our mission, standards, and duty to safeguard the public.
+The Program believes that otherwise qualified students should receive a fair and unbiased opportunity to participate in class and demonstrate their knowledge, skills, and abilities related to EMS in compliance with the Americans with Disabilities Act (ADA) and consistent with our mission, program standards, and duty to safeguard the public.

-The Paramedic Certificate Program is a LIMITED ENROLLMENT course of study due to the special nature of EMS work and very limited accommodations are available to PM students as they must fully demonstrate the ability to perform competently in class, during all assessments and examinations, and clinical rotations meeting the essential paramedic job functions listed in the NCH PM Student Handbook in the same manner as they would be expected to perform on duty in a hospital and/or at an EMS agency.
+The Paramedic Certificate Program is a LIMITED ENROLLMENT course of study due to the special nature of EMS work and very limited accommodations are available to PM students as they must fully demonstrate the ability to perform competently in class and during all assessments and examinations meeting the essential EMS Clinician job functions listed in the NCH PM Student Handbook in the same manner as they would be expected to perform on duty in a hospital and/or at an EMS agency.